 Bulimia can lead to rare but potentially fatal complications including esophageal tears, gastric rupture, and dangerous cardiac arrhythmias.
 Medical monitoring in cases of severe bulimia nervosa is important to identify and treat any possible complications.

 Outpatient cognitive behavioral therapy for bulimia nervosa is the treatment with the strongest evidence.
 It helps patients normalize their eating behavior and manage thoughts and feelings that perpetuate the disorder.
-Antidepressants can also be helpful in decreasing urges to binge and vomit.
+Antidepressants (e.g. fluoxetine) can also be helpful in decreasing urges to binge and vomit.
+Eating disorder focused family based treatment which involves providing caregivers with information on how to assist an adolescent or young adult to normalize their eating pattern may also be helpful in the treatment of young people with bulimia nervosa.

 Binge Eating Disorder

 As with bulimia nervosa, people with binge eating disorder have episodes of binge eating in which they consume large quantities of food in a brief period, experience a sense of loss of control over their eating and are distressed by the binge behavior.
 Unlike people with bulimia nervosa however, they do not regularly use compensatory behaviors to get rid of the food by inducing vomiting, fasting, exercising or laxative misuse.
-The binge eating is chronic and can lead to serious health complications, including obesity, diabetes, hypertension and cardiovascular diseases.
+Binge eating disorder can lead to serious health complications, including obesity, diabetes, hypertension and cardiovascular diseases.

 The diagnosis of binge eating disorder requires frequent binges (at least once a week for three months), associated with a sense of lack of control and with three or more of the following features:

-As with bulimia nervosa, the most effective treatment for binge eating disorder is cognitive behavioral psychotherapy for binge eating.
-Interpersonal therapy has also been shown to be effective, as have several antidepressant medications.
+As with bulimia nervosa, the most effective treatment for binge eating disorder is either individual or group-based cognitive behavioral psychotherapy for binge eating.
+Interpersonal therapy has also been shown to be effective, as have several antidepressant medications and lisdexamfetamine..

 Other Specified Feeding and Eating Disorder

 An example of other specified feeding and eating disorder is "atypical anorexia nervosa".
-This category includes individuals who may have lost a lot of weight and whose behaviors and degree of fear of fatness is consistent with anorexia nervosa, but who are not yet considered underweight based on their BMI because their baseline weight was above average.
+This category includes individuals who may have lost a lot of weight and whose behaviors and preoccupation with weight or shape concerns and fear of fatness is consistent with anorexia nervosa, but who are not yet considered underweight based on their BMI because their baseline weight was above average.

-Since speed of weight loss is related to medical complications, individuals who lose a lot of weight rapidly by engaging in extreme weight control behaviors can be at high risk of medical complications, even if they appear normal or above average weight.
+Since speed of weight loss is related to medical complications, individuals with atypical anorexia nervosa who lose a lot of weight rapidly by engaging in extreme weight control behaviors can be at high risk of medical complications, despite appearing normal or above average weight.

 - Low appetite and lack of interest in eating or food.